ABOUT THE COURSE

 We have excellent links with the music industry, being an educational associate of the Music Managers Forum and a member of UK Music’s Academic Partnership.

-Our Music Business students are active in the Southampton live music scene and are involved in planning and organising Solent’s annual music industries conference, SMILEfest.
+Our Music Business students are active in the Southampton live music scene and are involved in planning and organising Solent’s annual music industries conference, SMILEfest (which has transformed into the city-wide SO: Music City Festival).
 There are also many opportunities to gain work experience or to help manage events and other opportunities through our in-house music hub, Solent Music, which also promotes music students’ and graduates’ practice-based work.

 Visit us on an open day and see what we are all about.